There’s a wrong and a right way. Here’s how to do it effectively.

 Ok, first things first.
 One of the biggest mistakes I see when people try to promote their blog on social media is that they just share a link to a particular blog post.
 Sometimes they’ll say something like ‘here’s our latest blog post’ or they might include the blog post title.

-Similarly, if you’ve done a good job with your SEO particulars, the meta description should tell your target audience, in general terms at least, why they should read your blog post.
+Similarly, if you’ve done a good job with your meta description, it should tell your target audience, in general terms at least, why they should read your blog post.
 But many social platforms, including Twitter and LinkedIn, don’t display the meta description when you share a link.

 Apart from that, specific sections of your blog post might appeal to different aspects of your target audience.
 Or sections of your post might apply to your audience at different times.
 If you only share a high-level overview of your post, your target market might not think your content has the information they need.